 In 2022 the WHEB team was involved in a collaborative process to define a set of values for the business.
-These values help align staff to our purpose and identity and enable stakeholders to understand how we do business.
-The values
+These values help align staff to our purpose and identity and enable and are integrated into the management process that is used stakeholders to understand how we do business.
+The values underpin everything we do, from strategic decisions to everyday systems and processes.
+They are important to us to assess the team's performance throughout the year.